Book Recommendation System

 • Data pipeline: normalized SQL schema (users, books, subjects, interactions).

-• FastAPI backend: paginated endpoints, caching, and auth; served via uvicorn + Nginx.
+• FastAPI backend: paginated endpoints, caching, and auth; served via Gunicorn + Nginx.

 Semantic Search & Information Enrichment